morpheusgraphql/graphql-proposals/proposals/tuples.md

 ### Semantics

 - custom wrapper has `kind` `WRAPPER`
-- wrapper type must one parameter `<a>`.

 - a GraphQL tuple `(a₁,...,aₙ₋₁, Type)` is a list with fixed size n.
-- since only the last parameter can be a output type, selections will be applied to it. for example for following schema:
+- since only the last parameter can be a output type, selections will be applied to it. for example API with following schema on query `{ users { name } }`:

 __users.gql__